yevbar/browserbased/browserless/README.md

 # Browserless

+Like [serverless](https://www.serverless.com/) but for headless browsers.
 If you've wanted to inexpensively run numerous headless browsers, here's how you can do that

 * [Deploy serverless browsers using CLI](#deploy-serverless-browsers-using-cli)
   * [Building](#building)